atxit/network_vista/user_guides/complianceAudit/cfgAudit.md

 ![img_7.png](img_7.png)

-In this example, I will be creating a test that will confirm that my NTP servers are setup as expected
+In this example, I will be creating a test that will confirm that my NTP servers are set up correctly.

 In this example, my template name is **ntpAudit**, and I am validating that **ntp server 1.1.1.1** is present across all devices.
 ![img_8.png](img_8.png)